 Learn more about Emily and attend a Six Degrees, here!

 Lindsay Lederman, Clinical Director, The Art Therapy Project

 “The most important thing is to be KIND to yourself when things don’t get done.
 I make a list of all my to-dos and when one needs to be moved from today to tomorrow, I’m very understanding.
 If I wasn’t, the stress would be too much!”

-The Aligned Time Journal helps you do exactly this by keeping you focused on setting realistic goals that won’t overwhelm you!
+The Great Work Journals help you do exactly this by keeping you focused on setting realistic goals that won’t overwhelm you!
 Surprisingly, as Lindsay discovered, this is the most efficient and fastest way to accomplish your goals!